soo-h/DASweepDetect/Parameter_Inference.md

  'star 'is the starting chromosome number used for inference. 'end' is the ending chromosome number used for inference.  '-years_per_gen' is a optional option which specify years per generation, Default: 28 . 'example.poplabels' is the file generated in step 1.2 <1>. 'thread' is the number of thread used for this progress. 'example_popsize' is the output file which contains estimated demographic.

+**<3>get demographic history base output by step3**

+Take the last two lines of the output file, corresponding to the backtracking time and the  coalescent rate of the corresponding time, respectively, and **the effective population size is obtained by 1 / (2 *  coalescent rate)**.

 ## Prior Setting for Selection Strength